huntabyte/bits-ui/sites/docs/content/components/select.md

 </Select.Root>
 ```

-This setup enables toggling the Select via the custom button and ensures the local `isOpen` state updates when the Select changes through any internal means e.g. clicking on the trigger or outside the content.
+This setup enables toggling the Select via the custom button and ensures the local `isOpen` state updates when the Select's open state changes through any internal means e.g. clicking on the trigger or outside the content.

 ### Change Handler